melissajclark/wp-content/plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 9.1 =
+Added option in 'Set, replace, remove' to find first image in galleries, fixed bug and warning, some improvements

+= 9.0 =
+Tested successfully with WP 4.1, added filter for audio and video file types in 'Set, replace, remove', made Featured Image column sortable by image, fixed minor bugs.

+= 8.3.1 =
+Tiny text revision and fixed bug which displayed undesired thumbnail columns.
+Please reset your image column settings.

+= 8.3 =
+Bugfixing and improvements for detecting the first image in post contents

 = 8.2.2 =
 Added rule at the presets to keep existing featured images.
 Please refine your preset rules if you use the "first content image rule"!